 MFIA is also represented on the Financial Services Consultative Council and on the Board of Governors of FinanceMalta, a Foundation which was set up between the Industry and the Government of Malta with the core remit to promote Malta's financial services industry in and outside Malta.

-MFIA has been granted an Observor status by the European Fund and Asset Management Association (EFAMA).
+MFIA is a full member of the European Fund and Asset Management Association (EFAMA).